Giovanni De Min (painter): Biography

 It is not clear how active he was as a professor, since by 1818, De Min had moved over to Padua, where he was very active.
 He worked on the decoration with subjects from the Iliad (1818) of the Palazzo Pesaro-Papafava.
 He painted a Triumph of Rossini (1822) in the Palazzo Treves de' Bonfili.
 In collaboration with Hayez, they painted a series of mythologic subjects: Convito degli Dei, Triumph and Marriage of Bacchus and Ariadne, Mars and Venus, and Venus and Ascanius (1821–24) in the Palazzo Rusconi Sacerdoti.
-In 1824-25, he painted the Story of Psyche, and episodes from Tasso's work in the Palazzo Gaudio.
+In 1824–25, he painted the Story of Psyche, and episodes from Tasso's work in the Palazzo Gaudio.
 In 1825, in the Palazzo Rossi, now Moschini, he painted mythologic subjects.
 In 1828, in Palazzo Revedin, he painted La Fortuna, Laocoon, Ulysses kills Procedus.
 In this same decade he painted the Education of Achilles and Apotheosis of Canova in Palazzo Crescini-Trieste.
 For the casa Fasolo, he painted Erminia saves Tancred, Jove and Juno, Leda.
-Finally from 1829-1831, he frescoed the Story of Psyche for the Palazzo Treves de' Bonfili in Venice, a palace where Ludovico Lipparini, Borsato, Cicognara and others were employed.
+Finally from 1829 to 1831, he frescoed the Story of Psyche for the Palazzo Treves de' Bonfili in Venice, a palace where Ludovico Lipparini, Borsato, Cicognara and others were employed.
 He also painted a large historic canvas of the Massacre of Alberico da Romano and his family, which only is now known through an 1839 lithography by Francesco Locatello.

 Demin late in life moved to Ceneda, near present-day Vittorio Veneto, and painted frescoes in churches and Villas in Veneto including La Lotta delle Spartane in Villa dei Patt near Belluno.
 He also painted the Council Hall of the Palazzo Rosso in Belluno and in 1837 a salon of Villa Gera in Conegliano.

 He painted large oil canvases depicting the Resurrection of Lazzarus (1825), The Exile of the Ezzelini and the Profanation of the Temple for the church in Auronzo.
 In 1830, he painted the Apostles in fresco for the church of Possagno, a Final Judgement for a church in Paderno, Queen Saba before Solomon and the St Saba embarks for Constantinople (1846).
 He painted the Defeat of the Fallen Angels for the church of Caneva.